You Can Have the Life You Want!

 Many drug and alcohol addicts suffer from co-occurring disorders.
 It’s critical to identify and appropriately treat those with co-occurring disorders utilizing cognitive behavioral therapy (CBT) in conjunction with other therapies.
-With a commitment to the life-long recovery of our patients, we use a variety of research-based approaches at our Tucson facility as well as our substance abuse treatment center in Phoenix, which have been proven to promote a healthy lifestyle free of alcohol and drugs.
+With a commitment to the life-long recovery of our patients, we use a variety of research-based approaches at our Tucson facility which have been proven to promote a healthy lifestyle free of alcohol and drugs.
 The foundation of an effective treatment program lies in (CBT), which takes place in a one-on-one setting, also known as individual therapy.

 The often profound and enlightening meetings are lead by an addiction therapist with which our patients establish a genuine and trusting rapport.
 The relationship facilitates the open and natural line of communication necessary for individual addiction therapy.
 The safety and confidentiality of the treatment sessions typically come as a relief to patients who crave feedback from an impartial yet knowledgeable individual.